JITx-Inc/voltage-divider/README.md

 # voltage_divider Python API

-A Python package for voltage divider constraint solving and circuit construction, compatible with JITX and the jitx-parts database.
+A Python package for voltage divider constraint solving and circuit construction, compatible with JITX and the jitxlib-parts package.

 ## Installation